sevagh/pitch-detection/README.md

 * YIN - [paper](http://audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf) - [visualization](./misc/yin)
 * Autocorrelation

+The implementations of YIN and MPM have been iteratively optimized with perf, googlebench, and heaptrack.
+If you can detect any more potential optimizations, please contribute.

 ### Build and install

 Using this project should be as easy as `make && sudo make install` on Linux with a modern GCC - I don't officially support other platforms.